How to use IBM App Connect with Redis

 Use templates to quickly create flows for Redis

 Learn how to use App Connect templates to quickly create flows that complete actions on Redis.
-For example, open the Templates gallery, and then search for Redis.
+For example, go to the Discover page and search for Redis.